 5. Cycle One of the Greenways

 Ireland is an incredible destination for a cycling excursion in spring despite the chance of rain.
 The various trails are dedicated to cyclists and pedestrians and connect minor and major cities without a motorized vehicle.
-You can set off along the Waterford Greenway for 29-miles of cycling from Waterford to Dungarvan along an old railway line route.
+You can ride along the Waterford Greenway for 29 miles of cycling from Waterford to Dungarvan along an old railway line route.

 6. Visit a Working Farm

-Visiting a working farm in Ireland is fantastic to do in Spring.
+Visiting a working farm is a fantastic thing to do in Ireland in April.
 The early morning activities of milking the cows, feeding the animals, and preparing the gardens will transport you into a simpler life.
 The early starting times mean you may need to wake up before sunrise or spend the evening on the farm’s accommodation.
 This is one of the more unique spring activities in Ireland that not many people get a chance to do.

 7. Go on a Kayak Safari at Dalkey